franBec/pollitoDev/content/en/blog/2024-02-17-balancing-code-and-life.md

 ## Workaholism 101

-In the movie, the main character is intense focus on his career and future aspirations to the point of neglecting his personal life.
+In the movie, the main character's boyfriend is focused on his career and future aspirations to the point of neglecting his personal life.

 In the fast-paced realm of web development, technologies evolve at lightning speed.
 As proof of this statement, [Luca Müller](https://github.com/cuvar) created [days since last js framework](https://dayssincelastjsframework.com/), a website that counts how many days had passed since a new javascript framework released.
 Now we are in a point where it is humanly impossible to know every tool that make the internet work.
 Lucky me I'm a Java developer, I can go to sleep a little bit better at night knowing that I only have to worry about chatGPT replacing me (jk, won't happen yet).